fusioninventory/fusioninventory.github.io/documentation/agent/installation/linux/deb.md

 Latest FusionInventory Agent Debian and Ubuntu compatible packages are now integrated in Debian Sid.

-At the time of this writing, fusioninventory-agent_2.5-3 is available from [github release](https://github.com/fusioninventory/fusioninventory-agent/releases).
+At the time of this writing, fusioninventory-agent_2.5.1-1 is available from [github release](https://github.com/fusioninventory/fusioninventory-agent/releases).

-The agent will be included in Debian Buster (Debian 10).
+The agent will be included in Debian Buster (Debian 10) planed to be released on 2019 jul 06.

 {% include info.html param="
 <table>